slateci/slate-client-server/README.md

 ### --no-format

 This flag can be used to suppress the use of ANSI terminal codes for styled text in the default output format.
 Text styling is automatically disabled when `slate-client` detects that its output is not going to an interactive terminal.

+### version

+This command simply prints version information and exits.

 VO Commands